-Example 17.1 defines the class ExampleSetTest, a subclass of TestCase.
+Example 18.1 defines the class ExampleSetTest, a subclass of TestCase.

 '''

 TestCase subclass: 'ExampleSetTest'

 instVarNames: #( full empty)

 classVars: #()

 classInstVars: #()

-poolDictionaries: #[]
+poolDictionaries: #()

 inDictionary: Globals

-instancesInvariant: false

-isModifiable: false

 '''

 The class ExampleSetTest groups all tests related to the class Set.
 It establishes the context of all the tests that we will specify.
 Here the context is described by specifying two instance variables, full and empty, that represent a full and empty set, respectively.